 There are several schools of thought about how much information is to be provided to the respondents regarding the evaluation criteria.
 At a minimum, the solicitation must identify the criteria and their corresponding weight.
-Some agencies prefer to provide detailed information in the solicitation as to how each base criterion is broken down into smaller units or subcriteria or they include a copy of the evaluation scoring sheets as an attachment to the solicitation.
-Either approach is acceptable.
-Sample evaluation criteria and scoring strategies are located in Appendix 12.
+Some agencies prefer to provide more detailed information in the solicitation such as how each base criterion is broken down into smaller units or subcriteria or the inclusion of a copy of the evaluation scoring sheets as an attachment to the solicitation.
+Sample evaluation criteria and scoring strategies are located in Appendix 14.